 Many noncitizens and unauthorized immigrants face financial hardships and are categorically excluded from public programs and are ineligible for benefits.
 Yet they are embedded in households and kinship networks that are composed of a mixture of U.S. citizens and noncitizens.
 Session 3 explores how the impacts of immigrants’ legal status can spill over to impact the wider kinship network, including the health and well-being of their U.S.-born citizen children.

-Neeraj Kaushal, Professor of Social Policy, School of Social Work, Columbia University
+Neeraj Kaushal, Professor of Social Policy, School of Social Work, Columbia University, Xiaoning Huang, Feinberg School of Medicine, Northwestern University, and Hao Wen, School of Social Work, Columbia University

 May Guo, Associate Professor, School of Social Work, The University of Iowa